-- Top-of-Funnel: 75% of users were starting their shopping with search engines.
+- Top-of-Funnel: 75% of users start their shopping through a search engine.

 - Mid-Funnel: There was an 80% YoY increase in web searches with the term “best,” starting in 2013.

-A cost-per-sale business model closely aligns Google with its advertisers.
-With a Cost Per Click model like Google Adwords, the search engine constantly encourages retailers to increase their budgets and increase their listings.
+Applying a cost-per-sale business model helps Google align more closely with its advertisers.
+With a CPC model, the search engine has to constantly encourage advertisers to increase budgets or the number of listings.
 The premise is, you can make more sales if you’re willing to take a hit to your ROI.
 However, with the Cost Per Sale (CPS) model, Google only makes money when it sells products.
-The ROI target remains flat for retailers whether they sell a handful of items or thousands of them.
-It’s also making the Shopping Actions program act more like a marketplace and less like an ad platform.

 How Google Shopping Actions is working so far

 Early results look positive.
-Google reports that retailers who participate in the Shopping Actions program see an average 30% increase in basket size and lower conversion costs across the board than for brands that just use traditional Google Shopping ads.
+Google reports that retailers in the Shopping Actions program are seeing 30% increases in basket size, and lower conversion costs than for brands that just use traditional Google Shopping ads.